Court of Appeal, 2004. Full judgment: bailii.org.

 On the issue of whether the airport authoirty was jointly liable, the main question that fell to be determined was whether Ryanair, or the authority, or both of them, provided to Ryanair’s passengers the service of access to and use of the relevant airside parts of Stansted Airport.
 In the Court of Appeal’s judgment they both did.
 The authority were the owners of the airport, and they allowed members of the public who held a boarding card access to and use of the relevant airside parts of their airport on their outward and return journeys.
 Ryanair, for their part, provided this service to their passengers because in giving them a boarding card it provided them with the key which unlocked this access for the purposes of their flight and permitted them this use both on their outward and on their return journeys.

 The court did not for the purposes of this appeal have to say anything about the other factual situations discussed in arguments before the court: where responsibility lies, for instance, as between the owners of a village hall and a charity which uses it for a jumble sale, or between the owners of a very large block of offices and the occupiers of an office that is being used by a member of the public and is far removed from the main door of the office block.
 Every case will fall to be determined on its particular facts.

-Because the obligations contained in section 21 of the DDA were owed to disabled persons as a class and not to any particular claimant , it was irrelevant whether a particular claimant might have the financial means to pay for the necessary auxiliary aid.
+Because the obligations contained in s.21 DDA were owed to disabled persons as a class and not to any particular claimant , it was irrelevant whether a particular claimant might have the financial means to pay for the necessary auxiliary aid.